Finding O.E.R. in your discipline

-For the last 15 years, the amount of high quality OERs have been growing, and there are large collections for you to search on the Library’s OER Resource guide.
-Resources available to you range from collections of entire “open textbooks” like the University of Minnesota Open Textbook Library, to advanced search settings that enable you to limit your Google image search by license type (select “usage rights”).
+For the last 15 years, the amount of high quality OERs have been growing, and there are large collections for you to search on the City Tech OER site.
+Resources available to you range from collections of entire open textbooks like the University of Minnesota Open Textbook Library, to advanced search settings that enable you to limit your Google image search by license type (select “usage rights”).

 As you search for materials, check to see if the following information is included with the learning object: